Krasnovvvvv/yandex-disk-cpp-client/README.md

 [![GitHub stars](https://img.shields.io/github/stars/Krasnovvvvv/yandex-disk-cpp-client?style=social)](https://github.com/Krasnovvvvv/yandex-disk-cpp-client/stargazers)

 Modern C++ client library for the Yandex.Disk REST API.
-A simple, lightweight, and efficient static library for integrating Yandex.Disk cloud storage into C++ projects across platforms.
+A simple, lightweight, and efficient static library for integrating Yandex.Disk cloud storage into C++ projects across platforms

 ---

 ## ✨ Features

 - **Full API Coverage:**
-  Upload and download files and directories, manage directories, move and rename resources, handle trash operations, publish/unpublish files, and retrieve public download links.
+  Upload and download files and directories, manage directories, move and rename resources, handle trash operations, publish/unpublish files, and retrieve public download links

 - **Robust File Management:**
-  Recursive upload/download of directories, existence checks, and detailed resource information retrieval.
+  Recursive upload/download of directories, existence checks, and detailed resource information retrieval

 - **Trash Support:**
-  List trash contents, restore files/folders to original locations, delete individual items or empty the entire trash.
+  List trash contents, restore files/folders to original locations, delete individual items or empty the entire trash

 - **Search Functionality:**
-  Find files and folders by name both on the disk and in the trash, supporting recursive search and multiple matches.
+  Find files and folders by name both on the disk and in the trash, supporting recursive search and multiple matches

 - **Cross-Platform Compatibility:**
-  Works on Windows, Linux, and macOS with support for Unicode paths.
+  Works on Windows, Linux, and macOS with support for Unicode paths

 - **Minimal Dependencies:**
-  Depends only on `libcurl` for HTTP communication and `nlohmann/json` for JSON parsing.
+  Depends only on `libcurl` for HTTP communication and `nlohmann/json` for JSON parsing

 - **Easy Integration:**
-  Provided as a static library with a clean header interface for straightforward inclusion in your projects.
+  Provided as a static library with a clean header interface for straightforward inclusion in your projects

 ---